-The fantasm is an imaginary construction that helps us to organize and to understand ourselves and the world.
+The fantasm is an imaginary construction that helps us to organise and to understand ourselves and the world.
 It is the means by which we live as it is the foundation for our identity, an identity that has been carefully elaborated by the ego that is at nexus of the imaginary structure.
 It harbours our beliefs and ideals, ideology and the myths we live.

 On the other hand, it is possible to have another kind of knowledge, a savoir, of its truth: a kind of knowledge that comes to me in a moment of jouissance as the ego gives way to knowledge of the Other, the body and the real.